Guide for Individuals with Learning Impairments

 Move around webpages with the keyboard

 With learning impairments and disabilities it's sometimes difficult to find links on webpages.
-Some people find it easier and quicker to move around webpages using the keyboard in Web Apps.
+Some people find it easier and quicker to move around webpages using the keyboard in Office Online.

 Surf the web more easily with Internet Explorer 10